Freddd13/autoscore/README.md

 3. `docker build -t auto-halcyon -f docker/Dockerfile .`
 4. `docker run -d --name auto_halcyon auto-halcyon:latest`
 The schedule task can be adjusted by modifing the ./docker/crontab.

+## Note
+### About RSS
+Currently the repo depends on [Youtube user route rss from RSSHub](https://docs.rsshub.app/routes/social-media#youtube-user).
+The url should be something like `https://rsshub.app/youtube/user/@HalcyonMusic`.
+The domain is strongly recommended to replaced with yours, because the public hub can be banned by source sites sometimes.
+And self-hosting one is quite benefit for your other future usage.
+For more info, please check [RSSHub doc](https://docs.rsshub.app/).

+### About Email
+The `enable_email_notify` is used to send you downloading result including sheets and app log.
+If you disable the email, there's still another way to save your sheets: remove the `MMS_savefolder_path` directory if it exists in the `.gitignore`.
+The action will update the downloaded sheets to your repo.
+But it's not a good behavior to share others' sheets without permission, thus it's not recommended to disable email before other uploading method is supported.

 ## TODO
 - [x] Email notification
 - [x] Ignore History downloaded sheets